- Learning how to be a mentor is the culmination of leadership as a professional.

-"This can sometimes be easier said than done, which is why patience is also an essential virtue of an effective mentor – not everyone is going to grasp everything as quickly as you did, and not everyone is going to find your working method to be the most effective method for them," said Nuttall.
+"This can sometimes be easier said than done, which is why patience is also an essential virtue of an effective mentor – not everyone is going to grasp everything as quickly as you did, and not everyone is going to find your working method to be the most effective method for them," Nuttall said.

-If your process isn't helping, change it up.
-Adapt as you go and include your mentee in every decision you make.
+If your process isn't helping, change it.
+Adapt as you go, and include your mentee in decisions.

 Think of yourself as a driving instructor: You're sitting in the passenger's side, allowing your mentee full control of the journey.
 However, you're still there to offer advice and directions or to pull the emergency brake if needed.

-"Add an element of autonomy to your structure once you have established a good relationship and trust level with the person you are mentoring," said Nuttall.
-"Give them some responsibility and allow them to make their own decisions in certain aspects of the job.
+"Add an element of autonomy to your structure once you have established a good relationship and trust level with the person you are mentoring," Nuttall said.
+"Give them some responsibility, and allow them to make their own decisions in certain aspects of the job.
 This will encourage them to think for themselves and improve their confidence, showing you have faith in them."

-If you believe in your mentee, and you make that clear to them by allowing them control, they will have much more faith in both you and themselves.
+If you believe in your mentees, and you make that clear to them by allowing them control, they will have much more faith in both you and themselves.